Summer Lovin – “Empty the Shelter” Program

 Wanting to spay and neuter your pets?

 The Animal Care and Welfare staff is very passionate about educating the community on responsible pet ownership and proper animal care.
 The shelter offers a year-round program called "Helping Paws" that can provide qualified pet owners financial assistance toward spaying and neutering services.
 For more information, contact the shelter at (928) 763-6000.
+Or, click HERE to review the program's requirements.

 Why spay and neuter?